ile2807/postman-collection-tools-gui/README.md

 <img alt="logo" src="https://github.com/ile2807/postman-collection-tools-gui/raw/main/assets/demo.PNG" height="600" />

+## What it is

+Jackal GUI is a visual application that covers the same feature that the Jackal CLI tool has, in a more user friendly way.
+> Refer to the [Jackal package](https://github.com/ile2807/postman-collection-tools) or to the [Jackal CLI](https://github.com/ile2807/postman-collection-tools-cli) for more feature explanation

 ## Running from release
 Download the latest version available for your operating system unzip it and run the file named `qode`